GeoFSflyer/GeoFS-MRP-helper/README.md

 Simulated structual damage from the second hit.

-If you use the helper alongside the realism pack, you will auto eject at the third hit.

 improvements expected:
 + better alarm sound
 + custom aliases require re-entering everytime browser reopens